 Laser dentistry involves using lasers to help treat a number of dental problems.
 Lasers were first introduced in 1994, and since then, the Food and Drug Administration (FDA) has approved laser dentistry as a treatment option for several dental conditions.

-At Kevin Kay DDS Family & Cosmetic Dentistry, we use laser dentistry to:
+At Kevin Kay DDS Comprehensive Family Dentistry, we use laser dentistry to: